Ten Simple Drum Fills + Drum Fill Ideas [Free MIDI Drum Fills]

 Here's the base beat we'll work with.
 This beat is two bars.
 The drum fills will cover the last two beats of the second bar.
 Let's listen

+For the examples we're using MIDI drum fills.
 Here's what that looks like in MIDI format, plus the end space where we'll add in the MIDI fills.

 a drum beat with midi notes in a piano roll.